 - Russian Flagship Program

-AAADS and Sociology interdepartmental majors can take advantage of the opportunity for cultural immersion in countries such as Africa, Australia, Egypt, England, Ghana, Israel, Italy, New Zealand, South America, and Turkey.
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
+AAADS and Sociology interdepartmental majors are encouraged to pursue language study and take advantage of the opportunity for cultural immersion in Africa, England, Ghana, Israel, Italy, or Central or South America.

 Participating in student groups while at college gives you a chance to make friends, take on leadership responsibilities and build connections between coursework and other activities.

 Many students choose to live in the Atkins Living Learning Center or get involved with the African American Arts Institute, which is made up of the African American Dance Company, the African American Choral Ensemble, and the IU Soul Revue.

 All students with an interest in Sociology are encouraged to join WOKE, IU Sociology Club.
 WOKE aims both to encourage dialogue between students who take Sociology classes and to advocate for social change and diversity.